ssdev-95/ecoleta/README.md

 ## How to run locally

 * Clone this repo
-* Setup environment variables according to examples provided in environment folder/.env.example file.
+* Setup environment variables according to examples provided in environment folder file.
 * Install necessary dependecies by entering project folder and running ` yarn `
 * Run ` yarn dev `(web) or ` yarn start:dev `(api).
 > On web app open the app using the port that appears on the terminal.